 The design was therefore modified for the 1922-1935 Peace Dollars.
 They were struck in Philadelphia, Denver and San Francisco.
 1928 is the rarest date although in top grade the 1934-S Peace Dollar is the most coveted.

-Rich frosty surfaces with a sharp strike.
+Fresh white lustrous surfaces and a very sharp strike.

-Frosty white luster and a sharp strike.
-Very nearly a Gem.
+Crisp white luster and a sharp strike.

 CAC.
 Well struck with satiny white luster and nice clean surfaces.

 Sharply struck and mostly white with a light brush of champagne toning.